NekoHanaku/Neko-ConfigGrabber/README.md

 <strong>Done.</strong>

-Now you will get the configs in the configs.json file.
+Now you will get the configs in the configs.json file Every 3 Hours.

 ## TODO
 1. Add support for private channels and groups.